-INDEPENDENT AUDITORS' REPORT

-TO THE TRUSTEES OF KIDS OUT UK
+INDEPENDENT AUDITORS' REPORT TO THE TRUSTEES OF KIDS OUT UK

-We have audited the accounts of Kids Out UK for the year ended 30 June 2013 set out on pages 7 to 16.
+We have audited the accounts of Kids Out UK for the year ended 30 June 2014 set out on pages 7 to 15.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the charity's trustees, as a body, in accordance with section 144 of the Charities Act 2011 and regulations made under section 154 of that Act.
+This report is made solely to the charity's trustees, as a body, in accordance with section 144 of the Charities Act 2011 and regulations made under section 154 of that Act and with section 44(1)(c) of the Charities and Trustee Investment (Scotland) Act 2005 and regulation 10 of the Charities Accounts (Scotland) Regulations 2006 (as amended).
 Our audit work has been undertaken so that we might state to the charity's trustees those matters we are required to state to them in an auditors' report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charitable company and its trustees as a body, for our audit work, for this report, or for the opinions we have formed.